deep0072/EtherJsScripts/Readme.md

 The following code snippets are included in this repository:

-1. `create-wallet.js`: demonstrates how to create a new Ethereum wallet using `ethers.Wallet.createRandom()`.
+1. ` ethers.Wallet.createRandom();`: demonstrates how to create a new Ethereum wallet using `ethers.Wallet.createRandom()`.
-2. `create-multiple-wallets.js`: demonstrates how to create multiple Ethereum wallets using the same mnemonic key.
+2. `ethers.Wallet.fromMnemonic(wallet.mnemonic.phrase, path)`: demonstrates how to create multiple Ethereum wallets using the same mnemonic key.

 ## Usage